Ageism: European Union

 European citizenship provides the right to protection from discrimination on the grounds of age.
-According to Article 21–1 of the Charter of Fundamental Rights of the European Union s:Charter of Fundamental Rights of the European Union#CHAPTER III.
+According to Article 21–1 of the Charter of Fundamental Rights of the European Union Charter of Fundamental Rights of the European Union#III.
 EQUALITY, "any discrimination based on any ground such as … age, shall be prohibited".

 Additional protection against age discrimination comes from the Framework Directive 2000/78/EC.
 It prohibits discrimination on grounds of age in the field of employment.